pagopa/rtd-ms-transaction-filter/README.md

 ### REST Services Connection

 The Batch Acquirer is configurabile for contacting the salt recovery service, to be applied for the PAN hashing, and the hpan list recovery service, to be used for filtering the transaction records.
-The hpan list containing all enabled payment instruments up to day "T" will be available for recovery starting from 02:00AM of day  "T"+1.
 To enabled this services, the following configuration properties must be enabled:
 _batchConfiguration.TransactionFilterBatch.saltRecovery.enabled_
 and _batchConfiguration.TransactionFilterBatch.hpanList.enabled_.